vichawans/group_python/README.md

 ## How to use this repo?

-The structure of this repo is somewhat based on [cookie-cutter datascience](https://cookiecutter-data-science.drivendata.org/) with a lot of tweaks.
+The structure of this repo is somewhat based on [cookie-cutter datascience](https://cookiecutter-data-science.drivendata.org/) with a lot of tweaks to suit working on different HPCs.

-The thinking behind this folder structure is
+The useage for each folder and the overall structure is explained below.
+This is not strict so just add stuff!:
 - Example of tasks are listed in `examples/`.
 There will be a `README.md` in the folder to provide overview of the example tasks that scripts in this folder cover.
 - All reusable functions live in `src/`
 - Scripts that are somewhat stable and do specific tasks lives in `script/`.